UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-large-omega-precategories.lagda.md

     ( F)
 ```

-### The predicate of being a colax functor between noncoherent wild higher precategories
+### The predicate of being a colax functor between noncoherent ω-precategories

 ```agda
 record